 It is not always certain how many encores there will be, but he usually comes back for 2 or 3 more songs after the first set, which can contain 18 to 25 songs.
 He has done 5 or 6 song encores during some of his longest live performances.
 His enthusiasm and desire to engage audiences usually define how much more content he is willing to share.
 And the fans are always happy for every extra minute of a performance from one of the most witty lyricists in rock and roll.

-There are some significant factors that may contribute to the fact that Elvis Costello can still perform such long concerts to this day, including the fact that he has a diverse and extensive discography, which can enable him to select new songs for his set list, his passion for sharing stories with the audience, and his seemingly endless stamina for performing even after recent health problems.
+Some significant factors may contribute to the fact that Elvis Costello can still perform such long concerts to this day, including the fact that he has a diverse and extensive discography, which enabled him to select new songs for his set list, his passion for sharing stories with the audience, and his seemingly endless stamina for performing even after recent health problems.
 His natural talent fuels the performance, so much so that he does not appear to get tired even during such lengthy shows packed full of punk attitude.
 In other words, Costello, as a final word, is a great entertainer who rarely wants to end a show after one and a half hours.

 Thus, although no two tours are identical, one can always expect at least 90 minutes of the real thing once Elvis Costello and his faithful Imposters are on stage.
 His shows often go for over two hours, with the reprises included, as he does not often allow his fans to get enough of him.
 Costello is the eternal showman, and at this pace, the man is only in his early sixties; retirement does not appear to be anywhere on his horizon.
 I would like to remind any lady and gentleman attending an Elvis Costello concert to put on comfortable shoes as the marathon man of music will take everyone through an evening of singing and dancing.